Mustard Pickled Vegetables- a winter delight- fabulous for the holidays, perfect as an appetizer, side dish with roasted

-With the abundance of fruits and vegetables all year long in the supermarkets, there is no need to can anymore as our ancestors used to do it for survival reasons.
+With the abundance of fruits and vegetables all year long in the supermarkets, there is no need to preserve food at home anymore as our ancestors used to do it for survival reasons.

-We were used to buy vegetables from the Farmers Markets, eat in season and can everything under the sun for the winter.
+We were used to buying vegetables from the Farmer's Markets, eating in season, and canning everything under the sun for the winter.

-I was not sure how to call it, as it is not a relish, but more like a cold vegetable salad that we serve as an appetizer, or next to any kind of roasted meats, as a side dish.
+I was not sure what to call it, as it is not a relish but more like a cold vegetable salad that we serve as an appetizer, or next to any roasted meats as a side dish.

 - The biggest amount of work for this recipe is chopping the vegetables, but in the modern world, we always have options.
 A food processor makes your life easier, so please make yourself a gift and get one.

-- The amount of ingredients can be adjusted based on your needs.
-In the recipe card you will find the original recipe we used to start with.
+- The quantity of vegetables can be adjusted based on your needs.
+In the recipe card, you will find the original recipe we used to start with.
 If you want to make more or just half of it, it is perfectly OK to do so.

 - Also, make sure you clean and sterilize your jars before using them.
 As I hope you already know, this is the most important rule of canning.
-If you don’t sterilize the jars properly, you either get sick from the food, or the food spoils before you get to enjoy it.
-If you do not know how to get the jars ready for canning, here is some information.
+If you don't sterilize the jars properly, you either get sick from the food or the food spoils before you get to enjoy it.